turingschool/portfolios/kyle_heppenstall_m3.md

     * 3.5: Project makes good use of ActiveRecord, but drops to ruby enumerables for some query methods.

+### Feedback

+From Nick:

+It was an awesome experience getting to work with you on Rales Engine.
+You quickly grasped the core theories at the heart of the project and were quick to share your thoughts and ideas.
+You were always willing to pause what you were doing to help out or provide some perspective on a bit of code.
+And it was especially low stress to experiment with a new technique or structure.
+The half-hour of experimentation that we spent in the routes file ended up laying out the whole structure of our controllers for the project - kind of awesome.

+I was also great to get a chance to pair with you on the business logic.
+I feel like I learned a tremendous amount going through that exercise with you.

+Your attention to detail with the project structure, organizing the spec, and staying consistent with the project style we established gave the project a consistent voice, despite the fact there were two of us working on it.

+For constructive feedback, if I have to find *some* area where I could recommend a delta for future projects, I would ask that you share the interesting bits you find along the way.
+All of us come up against little code challenges which trip us up for a moment, or maybe we find an elegant solution to something that had been verbose and unwieldy.
+Share those nuggets of insight with the rest of your team.
+You're a tremendous individual contributor, and you

 ## Cloney Island

 *   [GitHub URL](https://github.com/Robbie-Smith/kickstarter_clone)